 Can You Deduct Your Home Office When You're an Employee?

-Today many employees work at least part of the time at home.
+Many employees work at least part of the time at home.
 If you use a home office for work, can you take the home office deduction?
-Maybe, but you'll have to jump through lots of hoops to do it.
+Not anymore.
+The One Big Beautiful Bill Act in 2025 permanently eliminated the home office deduction for employees.
+The deduction remains available if you're self-employed or a small business owner using part of your home for business activities.

 Convenience of Employer Test

-Employees may only take the home office deduction if they maintain the home office for the convenience of their employer.
-An employee's home office is deemed to be for an employer's convenience only if it is:
+Employees could only take the home office deduction if they maintained the home office for the convenience of their employer.
+An employee's home office was deemed to be for an employer's convenience only if it was:

 • a condition of employment